Celebrating Jean O'Reilly Barlow

 After being Smirnoff Vodka‘s Face of the Year in 1974, Jean won a trip to a film festival in southern Italy.
 She met Italian photographer Oliviero Toscani and traversed throughout the country on fashion shoots.
 Her international exposure continued to Paris and London where she signed with agencies Catherine Harle and Models 1.

-While abroad she modeled shoe collections for Yves St Laurent and acted alongside Gerard Depardie in a film about a man in love with a manicurist (played by Jean) in a beauty salon.
+While abroad, she modeled collections for Yves St Laurent and Kenzo and acted alongside Gerard Depardie in a film about a man in love with a manicurist (played by Jean) in a beauty salon.

 Jean returned to Ireland in 1979 to be Guinness’ Face of the Year and designer John Rocha’s muse (right).